 Purchase Links: Amazon

 Suzette and Alex’s daughter, Hanna, is a difficult child.
 They want to raise her in a loving environment, but it is proving more and more difficult as Hanna’s behavior becomes worse.

-I read a lot of mixed reviews on this one, and had originally decided to pass on reading it.
+I read a lot of mixed reviews on Baby Teeth, and had originally decided to pass on reading it.
 I ended up borrowing it from my local library.
 I found it to be an entertaining and quick read.
 Some parts were compelling, and I was curious what would happen, but other parts fell flat.
-Good for fans of psychological thrillers featuring creepy kids.
+Good for fans of psychological thrillers like The Perfect Child and other books featuring creepy kids.